Toobo/Hop/README.md

 - `applyAfter(callable $transformation, callable $predicate)` Returns a predicate which returns the result of the predicate, after it has been applied the input value, transformed by the `$transformation` function.
 - `applyAfterMethod(string $method, callable $predicate)`

+## License
+Hop is open source and released under MIT license.
+See [LICENSE](./LICENSE) file for more info.